-Minn.
-Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference Part III.
-Answer the following questions for each type of issue tha outstanding at some point during the fiscal year: t was § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
-1. If not, did Town Board adopt a resolution levying another amount of such taxes?
+Part III.
+Answer the following questions for each type of issue that outstanding at some point during the fiscal year: it was § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
+1. If not, did the County Board adopt a resolution levying another amount of such taxes? § 471.70 B. Has the principal accounting office of the county reported, on or before February 1 of each year, to the County Auditor the total amount of outstanding obligations and the purpose for which issued, as of December 31 of the preceding year?

 Part IV.
+Audit Conclusion

-Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit procedures performed in the legal provisions reviewed relating to public indebtedness. -whethe er the c client has Conclusion:
+The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to public indebtedness.

+Conclusion:

-TOWN CONTRACTING - BID LAWS LEGAL COMPLIANCE AUDIT GUIDE CONTRACTING - BID LAWS
+COUNTY CONTRACTING - BID LAWS

+LEGAL COMPLIANCE AUDIT GUIDE CONTRACTING - BID LAWS

-A municipality entering into an agreement for the sale or purchase of supplies, materials, equipment or the rental thereof, or the construction, alteration, repair or maintenance of real or personal property must abide by the statutes relating to contracting and bidding.
+A county entering into an agreement for the sale or purchase of supplies, materials, equipment or the rental thereof, or the construction, alteration, repair or maintenance of real or personal property must abide by the statutes relating to contracting and bidding.
 In addition, for counties, such statutory requirements also apply to contracts for "work or labor."